jakestrouse00/AntiCaptcha-python-wrapper/README.md

 ## How to implement
 Drag and drop captcha.py into your project folder

-Using the API in your project:
+Using the wrapper in your project:
 ```python
 from captcha import *
 ```